 Step Four – Elicit creative ideas;

-This step is intended to create conflict, disagreement and dissonance to generate a deeper, provocative and creative debate so the focus is on;
+This step is intended to create deeper conflict, disagreement, and dissonance to generate a provocative and creative debate.
+We shift our focus toward:

 - Idea Refining